agama-project/agama-project.github.io/docs/user/guides/storage.md

 ## Analyze the system and update the information {#rescan}

 Sometimes the storage setup of the system changes after the installer has done its initial analysis.
-New hardware devices can be plugged in and new logical devices (line RAIDs or LVM volume groups) can be created.
+New hardware devices can be plugged in and new logical devices (like RAIDs or LVM volume groups) can be created.
 Or maybe nothing has changed but the user needs a second chance to enter the encryption password for an existing device that was skipped during the initial system probing.